How to Raise a Car Person: Driver Education, Car Control, and the Path to a Safer, More Engaged Young Driver

 The standard driver's ed curriculum gets teenagers through the DMV test.
 That is about all it does.
 Strong programs go further: defensive driving, risk perception, decision-making under pressure, and emergency situation training that puts a student through skid recovery and threshold braking in a controlled setting.
 That last piece builds muscle memory that casual street experience cannot replicate, because by the time casual street experience teaches you what a snap oversteer correction feels like, it is usually too late.

 The curriculum should also address distracted driving seriously, meaning not just the physical act of holding a phone but the cognitive load that phone use places on a driver even when the phone is down.
 App notifications, in-car infotainment, the social pressure to respond immediately: these are specific, nameable problems that deserve specific, practical strategies.
-And any program that does not address the neurological effects of alcohol and cannabis on reaction time and hazard perception is leaving a gap that peer pressure will eventually fill.
+And any program that does not address the effects of alcohol and cannabis on a young driver's judgment is leaving a gap that peer pressure will eventually fill.

 Graduated Driver Licensing: The Framework That Actually Works